bendictors/Smart-File-Organizer/README.md

 - 💬 Open feedback loop with early users
 - 💡 Expand with extensions: performance reports, creative templates, snippet widgets

+---

+## 🌟 Why This Add-on Matters

+Smart File Organizer Pro elevates Adobe Express into a true creative collaboration platform.
+It saves time, reduces back-and-forth, and keeps all feedback, assets, and roles in one place.
+By combining structure, control, and seamless team interaction, this Add-on redefines how teams use Express — making it scalable for professionals and studios alike.

 -----